-Ben Thomas has a strong practice in all areas of criminal law.
-He is a CPS Level-3 prosecutor and has an equally successful and busy defence practice.
-He has also appeared as a led junior for both the prosecution and the defence in the full range of criminal work.
+Ben has a strong practice in all areas of criminal law.
+He has s successful and busy defence practice and is also a CPS Level Three Prosecutor.
+He has appeared as a led junior for both the prosecution and the defence in the full range of criminal work.
 He has experience of conducting paperless trials and presenting cases to juries electronically.
-He is comfortable with conducting proceedings through interpreters.

 His practice encompasses the full range of criminal law, including sexual offences, serious violent offences, firearms and drug trafficking.
-He has a particular expertise in complex and paper-heavy fraud work, and is regularly instructed in such matters.
-Having been instructed as prosecution junior in a series of paper-heavy mortgage frauds, he has considerable experience in dealing with disclosure of unused material and Section 8 applications.
-He has successfully applied this experience to his defence practice.
-Ben also has a strong interest in human rights and civil liberties, and has successfully defended in prosecutions brought following demonstration and protests.
+He has a particular expertise in complex and paper heavy fraud work and is regularly instructed in such matters.
+Having been previously instructed as prosecution junior in a series of paper heavy mortgage frauds he has considerable experience in dealing with disclosure of unused material, Section 8 applications and issues regarding PII and intelligence.
+He therefore has a particular interest in defending in such cases.
+Ben also has a strong interest in human rights and civil liberties and has successfully defended in prosecutions brought following demonstration and protests.

-Ben is also experienced in defending applications under the Proceeds of Crime Act.
-He has been instructed to represent defendants and interveners in the Crown Court solely in respect of Proceeds of Crime Act applications.
+Ben is experienced in defending applications under the Proceeds of Crime Act He has been instructed to represent Defendants and interveners in the Crown Court solely in respect of Proceeds of Crime Act applications.
 He has experience of dealing with applications to vary restraint orders, receivership applications, applications to vary confiscation orders and enforcement proceedings.